VRConservation/vr-myst/README.md

+ARCHIVE VERSION ONLY.
+NAV LINKS DON'T WORK, MIGRATED TO vr-cv-revised

 # About
 Welcome to the Vance Book.
 This online version of my CV includes my work and educational history, projects I've worked on as a consultant with 3point.xyz, publications, and testimonials from clients about 3point.xyz's work.
 The full book is at [3point.xyz/vr-myst](3point.xyz/vr-myst).